llaske/sugarizer/README.md

 * `js/loader.js` configures the libraries paths and loads your   `js/activity.js`
 * `lib/` contains the libraries
-* `package.json` contains information about the libraries the activity depends
+* `package.json` contains information about the libraries the activity depends on
 * `setup.py` is used if you want to run your activity in Sugar.

-Now you are ready to go ahead and develop your activity in the html, js and css files.
+Now you are ready to go ahead and develop your activity in the HTML, JavaScript and CSS files.

 ### Adding a button to the toolbar

 This simple example will show you how web activities are structured as bits of HTML, CSS and JavaScript.

-You will need a SVG graphic for the button.
+You will need an SVG graphic for the button.
 Or you can use one from the Sugar icon set at `lib/sugar-web/graphics/icons/`.
 For this example, let's say you have one custom icon called `my-button.svg`.
 Create a directory `icons/` inside your activity and place the SVG file inside.
 Then do the following steps.